 Treatment for snoring and/or OSA will be tailored to your unique health needs and symptoms.
 Certain lifestyle changes can help to alleviate the symptoms of OSA including weight loss, smoking cessation and eliminating alcohol and sedative use.
 The CPAP is the gold standard treatment for sleep apnea, but often has a poor compliance level, because people find it to be uncomfortable and inconvenient.

 An oral appliance has shown to be the preferred treatment among most patients.
-An oral appliance is small, discreet and comfortable to wear.
-Dr. Colucciello can fabricate a custom made sleep apnea appliance, similar to a sports mouth guard, for you to wear during sleep.
+An oral appliance is small, discreet, and comfortable to wear.
+Dr. Colucciello and Dr. Rahman can fabricate a custom-made sleep apnea appliance, similar to a sports mouth guard, for you to wear during sleep.
 Most patients are able to speak normally and consume liquids easily while wearing their oral appliance.
 The higher rate of compliance will lead to a reduction in symptoms and better health.

-If you are concerned that you or your partner may have a sleep disorder, schedule a visit with Dr. Colucciello in her Annapolis dentist office.
+If you are concerned that you or your partner may have a sleep disorder, schedule a visit with Dr. Colucciello or Dr. Rahman in the West Annapolis Family Dentistry office.
 Treating a sleep disorder as soon as possible can significantly reduce the associated health risks and improve your quality of life.